Traditional, Value-Added Applications of Dry Peas, Lentils & Chickpeas

 The RHR has a heating pan made of copper or iron.
 A copper pan is typically preferred due to its higher thermal conductivity.
 The inside surface of the heating pan is roughened and nicked to increase total roasting area and facilitate removal of the hulls.
 LPG is used for heating the pan and a gas input meter is used to control heating.
 The RHR has a paddle made of poplar wood that rotates while pressing the chickpea seeds.

-The RHR heating pan usually ranges in temperature from 176 degrees F to 266 degrees F (80 degrees C to 130 degrees C).
-The main features of the roaster and speckler (RS) are a stainless steel heating pan of about 20 inches (50 cm) diameter, which operates as a heating device, and a motor adapted to a set of specially designed pulleys.
+The RHR heating pan usually ranges in temperature from 176 ° Fahrenheit to 266 ° Fahrenheit (80 ° Celsius to 130 ° Celsius).
+The main features of the roaster and speckler (RS) are a stainless steel heating pan of about 20 inches (50 centimeters) diameter, which operates as a heating device, and a motor adapted to a set of specially designed pulleys.
 The RS also has a paddle made of wood or rubber for mixing the chickpeas.
-The temperature of the roasting pan is around 212 degrees F to 266 degrees F (100 degrees C to 130 degrees C).
+The temperature of the roasting pan is around 212 ° Fahrenheit to 266 ° Fahrenheit (100 ° Celsius to 130 ° Celsius).

 The Processing Steps for Leblebi Production